Asif-Zaman-Suvo/Task-Api/README.md

 # Company Data Filter App

-This is a simple React application that fetches company data and allows users to apply filters based on company status and name.
+This is a simple NextJS application that fetches company data and allows users to apply filters based on company status and name.

 ## Features